 Dangerous dog breeds and legislation

-These two sections of the website highlight the most dangerous dog breeds, pit bulls, rottweilers and fighting breed derivatives, and show the types of laws cities adopt to regulate these breeds.
+These two sections of the website highlight the most dangerous dog breeds, pit bulls, rottweilers and fighting breed derivatives, and the types of breed-specific laws cities adopt to regulate them.

 Pit bull terriers were selectively bred for dogfighting.
 This is why pit bulls don't let go once they bite.
-Learn about less popular fighting breeds in this section, pit bull owners and the false myths they spread.
+Learn about other fighting breeds, pit bull owners, the false myths they spread and the danger of adopting a pit bull.

-More U.S. cities are adopting pit bull laws.
-View cities, military divisions and housing authorities that are setting national trends.
-Also, view the constitutionality of these laws and recent appellate court decisions.
+Many cities have adopted breed-specific laws.
+View cities and counties, military divisions, Indian reservations and housing authorities that are setting national trends.
+Also, view a recent appellate decision.

 DogsBite.org is a public education website about dangerous dog breeds, chiefly pit bulls.
 We are the primary 501(c)(3) nonprofit organization dedicated to putting the safety of humans before dogs and the principle source of information on this topic that is not owned, controlled, or funded by dog breeders, dog advocacy, veterinarian or animal welfare groups.
 We do not receive government or corporate funding; we rely on donations from the public and our supporters -- people like you.